SAMMISolutions/docs/doc_posts/_components/core.md

 {% include image.html w="50" src="lb-settings.png" alt="Settings" %}

-- Allow SAMMI Deck and Bridge - check this box to allow SAMMI Deck and Bridge to connect to SAMMI Core, fill out the port and optionally password for any incoming connection
+- Allow SAMMI Deck and Bridge - check this box to allow SAMMI Deck and Bridge to connect to SAMMI Core, fill out the optional password for any incoming connection (port not editable in non-Dev mode)
 - Minimize to Tray - when checked, SAMMI Core will minimize to tray instead of closing when you press X
+- Auto restart SAMMI after crash - when checked, SAMMI will re-open itself after a crash
+- Automatically check for updates - when checked, SAMMI will let you know if there are updates available when you open SAMMI, with the option to not remind you for a few days
+- Automatically close variable wrapping - when checked, SAMMI will automatically write the "$/" when you type "/$" with nothing to the right of the cursor
+- Enable enhanced protection mode - when checked, SAMMI will not be allowed to modify or delete files outside of the main SAMMI directory, nor any critical files inside the directory.
 - FPS - SAMMI Core is technically a game and runs at specific FPS, which, for example, affects Motion Commands for OBS.
 Should be the same as your stream FPS.
+- Language dropdown - change the language of SAMMI
 - Interface Size - change scaling if you're using a non standard resolution
-- Reset LioranBoard - clears all running buttons and variables and reloads all decks
+- Reset SAMMI - clears all running buttons and variables and reloads all decks
-- Check for Updates - checks for new updates, allows you to update SAMMI Core and view patch noes
+- Check for Updates - checks for new updates, allows you to update SAMMI Core and view patch notes
+- Cancel - closes the window without saving any changes
+- Save - saves any changes

 ### OBS Connections
 Allows you to set up your OBS connection.
 Multiple connections and multiple OBSWS protocols are supported.